Hilbert Space Black Hole Analog: Unidirectional Transport without Driving: Microscopic Mechanism of Directional Asymmetry

+To get a deeper understanding of the directional asymmetry, we focus on the interaction strength $U = 1.42J$, corresponding to the broadest transport window for particles initially localized from the left [Fig.~\ref{fig:transport_windows}(a)].
+We decompose $W^{(\rm L)}(U)$ into individual eigenstate contributions $W_i^{(\rm L)}(U) = |\langle\phi_i(U)|\psi^{(\rm L)}(0)\rangle|^2 \langle\phi_i(U)|n^{(\rm L)}_\mathrm{after}|\phi_i(U)\rangle$ [see Fig.~\ref{fig:overlap}(a)], each of which is a product of two factors: the overlap of the initial state with eigenstate $|\phi_i\rangle$, and the expectation value of $n_\mathrm{after}^{(\rm L)}$ in that eigenstate.
+The peak in $W^{(\mathrm{L})}(U)$ is dominated by eigenstates $i = 5, 6, 7$, with all other contributions remaining negligible.
+As discussed in Sec.~\ref{sec:transport_windows}, the corresponding energy levels run nearly parallel over an extended interval $\Delta U \sim 0.05J$ [Fig.~\ref{fig:overlap}(a) inset], which accounts for the width of this transport window.
+We now ask why the same interaction strength supports transport for left-localized particles while suppressing it for right-localized particles.

-To understand the microscopic mechanism underlying this macroscopic directional transport, we examine the overlap between the initial state $\ket{\psi_0}$ (the ground state of the system with cooling barrier configuration) and the eigenstates of the Hamiltonians $\mathcal{H}_a$ and $\mathcal{H}_b$.
-Figure~\ref{fig:overlap} reveals the distinct eigenstate structure underlying the directional tunneling asymmetry.
-The main panel displays the overlap $|\langle \psi_i|\psi_0\rangle|^2$ between the prepared initial state and the eigenstates of the Hamiltonians for both barrier configurations.
-For particles initially positioned from the angled side (orange curve), the dynamics are dominated by a single eigenstate ($i=3$) with overlap approaching 0.9, indicating near-perfect projection onto the single state.
-In stark contrast, initial localization from the vertical side (blue) exhibits fragmented overlap across multiple eigenstates ($i=5, 6, 7$) with maximum overlap $\approx0.4$ signaling a superposition that drives the observed transport.
+{Figure~\ref{fig:overlap}(b) shows that the two initial states project onto the eigenstates in a strikingly different manner.} For particles initially positioned from the {right} side (orange curve), the dynamics are dominated by a single eigenstate ($i=3$) with overlap approaching 0.9, indicating near-perfect projection onto the single state.
+In stark contrast, initial localization from the {left} side (blue) exhibits fragmented overlap across multiple eigenstates ($i=5, 6, 7$) with maximum overlap $\approx0.4$ signaling a superposition that drives the observed transport.
 The insets display the Fock-state composition $|c_j|^2$ of the dominant contributing eigenstates (with the top five Fock-state contributions detailed in Table~\ref{tab:eigenstates}).
-Crucially, the angled-side eigenstate (bottom right) comprises Fock states with zero post-barrier occupation, creating an effective transport barrier.
-The vertical-side eigenstates (top panels, bottom left), however, contain substantial weight on configurations with particles distributed across the barrier, enabling tunneling.
-This eigenstate analysis directly connects the macroscopic directional asymmetry to the microscopic many-body structure: the asymmetric barrier geometry selects fundamentally different superpositions of Fock states, yielding opposite transport behaviors despite identical interaction strengths.
+Crucially, {the eigenstate dominating the right-initialized dynamics} (bottom right) comprises Fock states with zero post-barrier occupation, creating an effective transport barrier. {The eigenstates dominating the left-initialized dynamics} (top panels, bottom left), however, contain substantial weight on configurations with particles distributed across the barrier, enabling tunneling.
+This eigenstate analysis directly connects the macroscopic directional asymmetry to the microscopic many-body structure: {the asymmetric barrier geometry selects fundamentally different superpositions of Fock states depending on the initial localization}, yielding opposite transport behaviors.